 Six main acupuncture channels run through the foot including the Kidney, Bladder, Spleen, Stomach, Liver and Gallbladders meridians.
 Depending on where the pain is located, one can use acupressure points above and below the areas of pain on the related channels to help break up Blood and Qi Stagnation causing pain according to Chinese medicine.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Water Element Acupressure Stick to Acupressure Point Kidney 1